-My name is Ian Gilham.
-I'm a Software Engineer at the BBC.
-I'm currently working on Alexa and related voice technology for BBC Sounds.
-I've also spent several years writing software for the broadcast systems, primarily in the publishing chain for the Red Button service distributed over digital televition broadcasts.
+My last job was at the BBC where I worked on Alexa and related voice technology for BBC Sounds.
+I also spent several years writing software for the broadcast systems, primarily in the publishing chain for the Red Button service distributed over digital television broadcasts.

 Before that I worked as an IT consultant for FDM Group.
 FDM was a great place to start my career after finishing university, providing a good entry point into the software business.
 I spent two years with them on a contract at Barclays Capital (since rebranded), writing C++ in the market data stack.
 I also did some related work on instrument enrichment in Java, and I sometimes delved into C# for a .NET integration library.